Welcome to Interlibrary Loan Services

 Items most likely not lent include:

-Materials usually arrive at University Libraries within ten to fourteen working days after a request is submitted.
+The average turnaround time to deliver an article electronically is 36 to 48 hours.
+Materials shipped usually arrive at University Libraries within ten to fourteen working days after a request is submitted.
 In some instances, the process may take longer.

 The purpose of interlibrary loan as defined in the National Interlibrary Loan Code is to obtain, for research and serious study, library material not available through local, state, or regional libraries.
 (National Interlibrary Loan Code, 1980, p.139).